berkeleyatmos/weatherstation/README.md

 # To Do

-- Clean up code.
-Plan: either make a WeatherStation class or define useful functions in one file.
-Import this file to use the functions or class so that interaction with sensors is clean and simple.
+- Fill out this README fully, especially the _Setting Up Your Pi_ section.

 - Create script for automatic updates that save to a database.
+Ideas for now:

-Perhaps use OCF's free MySQL access for this.
+	- Use OCF's free MySQL access

+	- Hash the password

+	- Modify `save_data.py` to upload data to MySQL

 - Make a simple website for the station to visualize the data.